charliexchen/Ant-IRL/README.md

 I tried making the predictor and AAC class as generic as opposible for future projects, and tested that it works on CartPole.

 Since this is a physical environment with one agent, we are very data constrained.
 As such, I first ran a number of episodes using the fixed walk cycle.
 We collect this data, and then use it to pretrain the value function and an actor based on a fixed gait.
-We then use the above AAC implementation along with experience replay to try to train the robot.
+We then use the above AAC implementation along with experience replay to train the agent.